jacobxperez/rams/CONTRIBUTING.md

 with fancy logic that will only bring more problems then solutions.

-**JavaScript as first class**: Don't build a JavaScript component that requires an external framework, everything should be build using vanilla JavaScript.
+**JavaScript as first class**: Don't build a JavaScript component that requires an external framework, everything should be build with JavaScript.

 ## Bug Reports